 Willamette Partnership visits every signatory’s property to assess their current level of quality and quantity of their native oak habitat.
 National eco-friendly wine labels are jumping on board: Salmon-Safe is integrating an oak conservation requirement into their farm certification standards, which are widely used in the wine industry, while LIVE is determining what role efforts to restore native oak habitat might play in meeting their requirements.

-Landowners Guide for Restoring and Managing Oregon White Oak Habitats
+Information for Landowners Restoring and Managing Oregon White Oak Habitat

 Prairie and Oak Restoration Resources